huynhminhsangit/huynhminhsangit/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently learning by myself at ZendVN.com
-- 🌱 I’m currently learning Frontend, Backend PHP, Python, Java, a little d.
+- 🌱 I’m currently learning Frontend, Backend PHP, Python, Java.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...